Echo Frames hands-on: Amazon's glasses bring Alexa everywhere

 If you tap and hold the temple, that'll trigger the voice assistant in your phone, such as Google Assistant.
 You can also swipe either forwards or backwards on the temple to scroll through your notifications.
 Speaking of which, you can also set up a VIP List so that only your more important notifications come through the glasses.

 According to Amazon, the Frames have a 3-hour audio playback or a 14-day standby time.
+The Frames are considered a "Day One" Edition product so they're available only on a limited basis.
+Each one is priced at $179.99 and are available only via a special invitation, so you have to apply to get it.